 In 1998 Richard turned to jazz professionally for a third time and joined the Pete Allen Jazz Band touring Europe and the UK for the next six years.

 After parting company with Pete Allen in September 2004 Richard channelled his efforts into a new band, Richard Leach’s 7 Stars of Jazz, formed the previous year and making a large impact on the UK jazz club and festival scene.

-Richard Leach’s Clubhouse 5 is another of Richard’s ventures.
-This is a drummerless quintet that tours the Midlands jazz clubs and plays mainly Classic jazz from the early 20th century.
+Richard Leach's Clubhouse 6 is another of Richard's ventures .
+This is a band full of some of the most experienced jazz musicians around that just tours the Midlands jazz clubs and plays mainly Classic jazz from the early 20th century

 An exciting new project for Richard is Slide By Slide, the idea of fellow trombonist Kevin Grenfell.
 With the backing of a high-class rhythm section including some of Britain’s top musicians Slide By Slide is a trombone duo playing a diverse repertoire from show songs and ballads to jazz of varying styles and contemporary tunes.